 Sony got the ball rolling with the PS4 Pro, which uses an advanced form of upscaling to generate a 4K image.
 It might not be native 4K, but we think the results are excellent.

 Although Microsoft dipped its toe in the 4K water with the similarly upscaling Xbox One S, things got serious with the release of the Xbox One X – a powerhouse console which offers native 4K resolution on a handful of titles.
-We'll be sure to get 4K gaming on the next-gen Xbox Series X and PS5, too.

 What kind of cables will I need for 4K?